 - Comes in 14 colorful pages with 128 lessons all in large fonts

 1) Books That Let Them Discover Letters and Numbers

+A print-rich environment is very engaging.
 As children get familiar with letter combinations and sensing the texts in words and then sentences, they begin to grow with reading.
-Soon they will identify and read prints and wordings they see around like names of stores, street and stop signs, home addresses, food prints, and so on.
+Not only they will learn to identify words but read prints with ease and fun.
+Before you know it, they are able to recognize names of stores, street and stop signs, home addresses, food prints, and so on.